 HOW TO GET TO HANOYOY ISLAND

-The only way to get to Hanoyoy Island is to walk across the reef from the Siargao mainland on low-tide.
-The best entrance point to walk across the reef is directly in front of Bayud Boutique Resort, which can be found on Google Maps.
+The only way to get to Hanoyoy Island is to walk across the reef from the mainland at low-tide.
+The best entrance point to walk across the reef is directly in front of Bayud Boutique Resort.

-You can also check when low-tide is on Siargao Island before heading over to Hanoyoy Island by Clicking Here.
+You can also check when low-tide is before heading over to Hanoyoy Island by clicking here.

 #15 SANTA MONICA PIER

-Santa Monica Pier is one of the best things to do in Siargao!
-Head north to watch the sunset at Santa Monica Pier as it is one of few worthy locations that faces west to be able to watch the sun drop behind the horizon overlooking the Dinigat Sound Ocean.
+Last but not least on this list of things to do in Siargao is Santa Monica Pier which is one of only a few locations on the island that faces west to be able to watch the sun dropping behind the horizon.

-The Santa Monica Pier stretches approximately 500m out off-the Siargao mainland and it’s an awesome spot to send up the Mavic Pro 2 Drone Camera to get some aerial shots.
+The Santa Monica Pier stretches approximately 500m out off-the mainland and it’s an awesome spot to send up the Mavic Pro Drone Camera to get some aerial shots.

 WHERE IS SANTA MONICA PIER